BothSann/chairshop-website/README.md

 # 🪑 Both Sann Chair Shop 🪑

-Welcome to **Both Sann Chair Shop** - where science meets design to bring you the most comfortable and sustainable chairs on the market.
-We craft chairs that not only look good but improve your health and well-being! 💺✨

-## 🛠️ Project Overview

 This project showcases a website for a fictional chair shop located in Lisbon, where we offer a variety of ergonomic, eco-friendly, and stylish chairs.
-The site includes sections about the brand, features of the chairs, customer testimonials, and best-selling products.
+The site includes sections about the brand, features of the chairs, customer testimonials, and best-selling products.💺✨

+---

 ## 🌐 Live Demo